cjdoris/Cliff.jl/README.md

 - `Command` – describes a sub-command with its own arguments and nested sub-commands.
 - `Parser` – top-level parser that aggregates arguments and commands.

-Parsing command line arguments returns a `Parsed` object that exposes convenient indexing for retrieving values as strings or strongly typed data.
+Parsing command line arguments returns a `Parsed` object—typically stored in a variable named `args`—that exposes convenient indexing for retrieving values as strings or strongly typed data.

 ## Features